We didn’t want to play, especially with him.

-I kicked culprit in the back and Youjin hit him with the chair, so the man fell down.
+I kicked the culprit in the back and Youjin hit him with the chair, so the man fell down.
 Then Inseong put broom’s end into his eye.
-Culprit screamed and moved back.
-And finally his hood had slid down.
+The culprit screamed and moved back.
+And finally his hood slid down.

 We took the opportunity of his shock, because of revealing himself to us, and attacked together again.

 We immediately froze.
 Mr. Lee was standing in the doorway, holding a gun.
 He just shot in the ceiling.

 “What a cockroach,” he growled and pointed his gun at me.
 He kicked his brother, who hurriedly covered his face again and waited for orders.
 “You can’t do a small task.”
 He saw the others.
 “Rescue team?
 Nice, but too late.
 You’ll be dead, if you move.”

 So we didn’t move.
 Mr. Lee sat on the chair, blocking the door.
 “Now,” he continued, pointing his gun at us one after another.
 “Who’s first?”